justinduckett/portfolio/enterprise-analytics.md

 ### Summary:

-I led an enterprise initiative to implement a unified analytics system across all public facing Ontario.ca services.
-This establishes a single, secure view of the end-to-end user journey.
+I led an enterprise initiative to implement a unified analytics system across all public facing Ontario.ca services, establishing a single, secure view of the end-to-end user journey.
+This involved configuring advanced cross-domain tracking, implementing GTM, and authoring a 67-page Data Privacy Impact Assessment (PIA) to standardize compliance.
 The platform now delivers deep insights into user movements and service drop-off points, standardizing data for product teams and executives.

 ![Goal funnel](assets/goal-user-journey.jpg)